Zola (film): Critical response

 Writing for The A.V.
 Club, Shannon Miller gave the film a grade of "B" and said: "Zola is first and foremost a zany, catastrophic road-trip dramedy, one that balances the whimsy of social media with the harrowing reality of being trapped in a dangerous situation."
 Critic Owen Gleiberman of Variety called Zola "a true story so extravagant it feels like it must have been made up.
 It's a mini volcano of sex and violence and danger and deception.
 It's a close-to-the-bone portrait of women who work in the sex industry.
 It's a youthquake as real as American Honey.
 It's a piece of pure filmmaking bravura."

 Peter Debruge, also writing for Variety, praised the "virtuoso filmmaking and a pair of killer performances" but wrote: "Sure, it's fun to see a movie skewer the vapid soullessness of social media and the unregulated economy of male desire, but Zola ultimately rings hollow.
 The actors are fearless, and yet, how much do we know about these characters in the end?
 The answer: something of their values, but almost nothing of their lives."

-Writing for The Face, Ludwig Hurtado said the film was part of a genre he termed "Tampa-core," which he described as presenting a "hyper-stylised vision of Florida" with "all the violence and drama of a classic western"; he included Waves and Spring Breakers as comparable titles.
+Writing for The Face, Ludwig Hurtado said the film was a canonical part of a genre he named "Tampa-core," which he described as presenting a "hyper-stylised vision of Florida" with "all the violence and drama of a classic western"; he included Waves and Spring Breakers as comparable titles.

+In June 2025, IndieWire ranked the film at number 59 on its list of "The 100 Best Movies of the 2020s (So Far)."

 Accolades

+Awards controversy

+In 2021, Zola was nominated for seven Independent Spirit Awards, including Best Screenplay.
+A'Ziah "Zola" King was not nominated as a writer for the movie, nor was she invited to attend.
+King was frustrated by this snub, writing on Twitter, "I think it's hilarious ZOLA is up for 7 awards and no one thought to invite me nor include me IN the writers award category.
+As if there would've been a film or a script to write if I didn't um… write it?"
+She said that her issue was only with A24, as writers Harris and Bravo had been very supportive to her.